gustavooferreira/pgw-docs/README.md

 # Links to other repositories

 This application was split into several repositories, below are the links to each one of them.

-The names of the repositories are unnecessarily long because github doesn't support the concept of grouping like gitlab does.

 Repositories: